JimmyHZE/Azur-Free-Ark-W10-Cleint/README.md

 This free client is only available thanks to the hard work and efforts of `Debug.it`.
 Permission was obtained to maintain/update the original source and release client versions accordingly.

-## Current Azur Release (v1.0.4)
+## Current Azur Release (v1.0.5)

- - Added Save/Load Settings (Located at Menu --> Settings --> Binds & Confgis Tab top right)
+ - Added Structure ESP (Located at: Menu --> Visuals --> OTHER ESP'S tab top right-ish --> Structure ESP)
- - Added Auto-Unlock Explorer Notes (Located at Menu --> Miscellaneous)
- - Added Force-Unlock Tek Engrams (Located at Menu --> Miscellaneous)
- - `Force-Unlock Tek Engrams: CRAFTING ONLY, INVENTORY ITEMS EXCLUDED`
+ - Fixed issue regarding game crashing on inital inject (Config Issue)

 ## Features